vivin2709/cse15l-lab-reports/Labreport2week4.md

 This change will aim to fix the error of having an image in the frist line after the title of the [test file](Test-file2.md).
 Essentially allowing the code to work on files with both links and images.
 The symptom is shown below:
 ![Symptom1](imageerrorsymptom.png)
-As seen the image name is also printing which shouldn't happen as this is only to print actual links and not image names.
+As seen the image name is also printing which shouldn't happen as this program should only print actual links and not image names.

 The following code change was made:
 ![Change 1](imagefix.png)